basalem/Real_Time_Fraud_Detection_Application_Pipeline_on_AWS/README.md

 - Deploy Spark streaming applications for real-time scoring
 - Real-time monitoring using Elastic and Kibana

-I will implement the following for the purpose of different model deployment approaches
+I will implement the following for the purpose of trying different ML model deployment approaches

 - Machine Learning model deployment in docker containers
 - Scaling model training to Amazon SageMaker